BrowserBox/Base437/README.md

-# The Base437 Encoding - See Binary the Way It Wants to Be Seen
+# The Base437 Data Encoding - See Binary the Way It Wants to Be Seen

 ***As IBM Code Page 437 Characters***